krishkumar/BlockParty/README.md

 ## One click installer for iOS

-Click here to download and install on your device immediately - [BlockParty](http://blackwaterparkstudios.com/blockparty/)
+Click here to download and install on your device immediately (iTunes App Store account not needed) - [BlockParty](http://blackwaterparkstudios.com/blockparty/)

 App Store version is coming soon.